Vanderbilt University Medical Center

 Center for Women's Health at One Hundred Oaks

 The majority of our trainees’ outpatient clinical experience will take place at the Center for Women’s Health at One Hundred Oaks.
-Housed in a beautifully-renovated former shopping mall, the Center for Women’s Health (CWH) provides comfortable, convenient care for patients approximately 5 miles (15-20 minutes by car or campus shuttle) from the main campus of Vanderbilt Medical Center.
+Housed in a thoughtfully renovated former shopping mall, the Center for Women’s Health (CWH) provides comfortable, convenient care for patients approximately 5 miles (15-20 minutes by car or campus shuttle) from the main campus of Vanderbilt Medical Center.
 CWH is home to the resident clinics, generalist faculty clinics, subspecialty gynecology clinics, and maternal fetal medicine.
-With two well-equipped outpatient procedure rooms, four fetal monitoring beds, and five ultrasound rooms, it is a great place to collaborate with members of the department from the various subspecialties.
-One Hundred Oaks (OHO) is also home to the Center for Women’s Imaging, the Vanderbilt Breast Center, Adult Dermatology, the University Pediatrics practice, Adolescent Medicine, the Comprehensive Care HIV Clinic, the Center for Medical Weight Loss, and Vanderbilt Internal Medicine.
-An on-site pharmacy, full radiology suite, infusion clinic, and laboratory offer patients expedient and comprehensive care.
+With two well-equipped outpatient procedure rooms, four fetal monitoring beds and five ultrasound rooms, it is a great place to collaborate with members of the department from the various subspecialties.
+One Hundred Oaks (OHO) is also home to the Center for Women’s Imaging, the Vanderbilt Breast Center, Adult Dermatology, the University Pediatrics practice, Adolescent Medicine, the Comprehensive Care HIV Clinic, the Center for Medical Weight Loss and Vanderbilt Internal Medicine.
+An on-site pharmacy, full radiology suite, infusion clinic and laboratory offer patients expedient and comprehensive care.